Webhook Event Types

 paid; TxNod emitsinvoice.paidwithevent_id = A. - A reorg orphans the confirming block.
 The invoice flips to terminal status

-reverted; TxNod emitsinvoice.revertedwith a freshevent_id = B. - The same transaction (or a functionally equivalent replacement) re-lands on the canonical chain at sufficient depth.
+reverted; TxNod emitsinvoice.revertedwith a freshevent_id = B. Treat this as the credit-reversal signal: undo whatever fulfillment you performed forA. - The same transaction (or a functionally equivalent replacement) re-lands on the canonical chain at sufficient depth.
 The invoice enters

 Delivery guarantees